-The most numerous sources in the low-frequency gravitational wave band are ultra-compact binary stars: double stars in which two compact objects, such as white dwarfs and neutron stars, orbit each other with short periods.
-They have 9 of 81 relatively weak gravitational wave signals in comparison to massive black hole binaries, but are numerous in the Galaxy and even the Solar neighbourhood.
+The most numerous sources in the low-frequency gravitational wave band are ultracompact binary stars: double stars in which two compact objects, such as white dwarfs and neutron stars, orbit each other with short periods.
+They have relatively weak gravitational wave signals in comparison to massive black hole binaries, but are numerous in the Galaxy and even the Solar neighbourhood.